entozoon/slatest/README.md

 You can write typical ES6, with imports and whatnot, or even .JSX files with Inferno or whatever and it'll be compiled into vanilla JS (IE11+).
 NB: You'll still need [polyfills](https://polyfill.io/) if you are indeed injecting Reacty stuff while supporting IE.

+### Key File Ignorance

+Certain files are ignored:

+- `index.liquid / index.json`, as updating these currently wipes homepage content (currently a Shopify bug circa August '23)
+- `settings_data.json`, as it contains all of your site's default settings and may wipe customisations.
+If you really are starting from scratch and want to upload it, find your theme's 'Edit code' button in the Shopify admin and paste the contents manually.

 ## Multiple Developers?

 The inherent problem is that, when editing a file, it automatically uploads it to your site.
 So if multiple people are working on the same _theme_, it'll go haywire.